 Today, more so than any other time in the past several years, we are experiencing a post-EHR, post-Meaningful Use, and more relaxed regulatory healthcare IT environment.
 This not only gives me great hope for a much-needed return to innovation, but it has given us at Iatric Systems the opportunity to join with others in leading our industry forward.
 This is why we’re so excited about this year’s HIMSS conference.
 We’re more than a little eager to show you what we’ve been up to!

-We have made similar advances with interoperability, vendor risk management, and clinical workflow improvement solutions that turn stores of data into rich information and securely connect it to those who need it — when they need it.
+Some examples include advances with interoperability, vendor risk management, and clinical workflow improvement solutions that turn stores of data into rich information and securely connect it to those who need it — when they need it.
 We all know providers are the real heroes of healthcare, and when they make faster and better-informed decisions around care and treatment, patients win.
 Lives are saved.
 We have seen this first hand through our Sepsis Insights solution.

 Therefore, if you are planning to attend HIMSS18, I want to personally invite you to visit us at booth #7505.
 We welcome an opportunity to meet with you and hear about your innovation plans in this new and promising era.
 And yes, we’ve got a few innovations of our own we’re confident can assist your efforts.
 So, let’s party in Vegas like it’s 1999 then begin to work like it’s 2018!